ABOUT > BRADY'S BIO

 Should we have an opportunity to work together, I'm the only guy you'll be dealing with because I'm the sole employee of BLC—and plan to keep it that way.
 That's how you know you'll always get the quality, flexible, and personalized service that I strive to deliver every day to each one of my clients.

-I've done everything from writing press releases and employee newsletter articles, to managing and staffing a booth at many a tech conference, to developing and implementing marketing campaigns that attract thousands of attendees and hundreds of exhibitors to a trade show.
+I've done everything from writing press releases and editing a global employee newsletter, to managing and staffing a booth at many a tech conference, to developing and implementing marketing campaigns that attract thousands of attendees and hundreds of exhibitors to a trade show.

 Prior to becoming a consultant in 2005, I was the marketing director for the exhibitions unit of PGI, where I oversaw audience acquisition efforts for Destination Marketing Association International’s Destinations Showcase Conference & Expos.
 I also handled all of the marketing for the launch and expansion of the U.S. Geospatial Intelligence Foundation's GEOINT Symposium, as well as other industry and trade association events.